RamezCh/Github-training/Git Branching and Merging.md

 ## Develop/Integration Branch
 Used for development.
 All feature branches will be merged to the integration/develop branch.
 It should always be stable and can be direcly merged with master.

+## Git Merge
+Multiple developers work on local repo on specific feature branch.
+- git merge <branchName>

+Example:
+- git log
+- git checkout master
+- git merge develop

+## Types of Merging:
+- Two-way Merge
+- Three-way Merge

+Two-Way Merge: (two snapshots)
+- feature branch to master branch
+- When merging occurs they compare both latest commits
+- After comparison the final result comes in

+Three-way Merge: (three snapshots)
+- Similar to Two-Way Merge but Master branch has new commit that isn't common ancestor with featuer branch
+- It compares 3 points and then merges

+## Merge Conflict